lalbabusah/Customer-Segmentation/README.md

-# Customer-Segmentation-using-Machine-Learning
-Segmenting the customer base by service usage patterns
+Segmenting the customer base by service usage patterns using supervised machine learning model.